TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3519/driverlib/mcan_message_rx/README.md

 To turn off the LED_2, the example must receive the following package:
 - ID : 0x04
 - DATA[0] = 0x00

-Note: There is a known limitation where the example might stop receiving packages if the application halt execution after hitting a breakpoint.
-It is highly recommended to use free run option while testing the example.